-HAMP Design - Eligibility Criteria
+Eligibility Criteria

-Next, I will discuss the eligibility criteria for the modification program, designed specifically to help responsible American homeowners with the greatest need for assistance and to provide that assistance at the least cost to taxpayers.
+The eligibility criteria for the modification program were developed specifically to help responsible American homeowners with the greatest need for assistance and to provide that assistance at the lowest cost to taxpayers.

 Modifications are potentially available to all borrowers regardless of loan-to-value ratio, so borrowers can qualify no matter how much the price of their home has fallen.